The Patriot Post® · Leftist Tabloid BuzzFeed Hacks *The Patriot Post*

 The inquiries about The Patriot Post started with BuzzFeed’s “fake news expert,” Toronto-based Media Editor Craig Silverman.
 He seems like a decent person whose left-of-center bias is mostly the byproduct of being caught in a Leftmedia echo chamber.

-The timing of Silverman’s appointment to his current position is ironic, as it came just before BuzzFeed’s Leftmedia hacks published the infamous fake “Russian Dossier,” a completely fabricated opposition-research document funded by the Democrat Party and Hillary Clinton’s campaign.
-That provided the fodder that mainstream-media outlets like CNN and MSNBC needed to promote as the basis for the Democrat/MSM propaganda machine’s bogus two-year Trump/Russia collusion investigation, a ruse to obstruct Trump’s MAGA agenda.
+The timing of Silverman’s appointment to his current position is ironic, as it came just before BuzzFeed’s Leftmedia hacks published the infamous fake “Russian Dossier,” a completely fabricated opposition-research document funded by the Democrat Party and Hillary Clinton’s campaign – and their deep state collaborators.
+That tabloid story provided the fodder that mainstream-media outlets like CNN and MSNBC needed to promote, as the basis for the Democrat/MSM propaganda machine’s bogus two-year Trump/Russia collusion investigation, a ruse to obstruct Trump’s MAGA agenda.

-Suffice it to say that the fake dossier has since been completely debunked, but not before BuzzFeed issued yet another bombshell fabrication, prompting special prosecutor Robert Mueller to take the unusual step of calling out the BuzzFeed report as fake news.
-Buzzfeed will never shed the ethical malpractice for this partisan “fake news” charades.
-(See “Beyond BuzzFeed: The 10 Worst, Most Embarrassing U.S. Media Failures on the Trump-Russia Story.”)
+Suffice it to say that the fake dossier has since been completely debunked by Special Counsel Robert Mueller’s investigation, but not before BuzzFeed issued yet another tabloid bombshell fabrication, prompting Mueller to take the unusual step of calling out the BuzzFeed report as fake news.
+Buzzfeed will never shed the ethical malpractice for its partisan “fake news” charades.

-For his part, Silverman now distances himself from the term “fake news,” because Donald Trump has successfully hung that moniker where it belongs: around the necks of the Leftmedia.
-And while it’s entirely possible that Silverman really wants to eradicate the purveyors of misinformation, he’s leading that charge from one of the most prolific propagators of misinformation on the Web.
+For his part, Silverman now distances himself from the term “fake news,” perhaps because even Silverman has limits to his hypocrisy as he is ostensible part of that rag’s Pulitzer prize-winning news division.
+And while Silverman may really want to eradicate some purveyors of misinformation, he’s leading that charge from one of the most prolific propagators of misinformation on the Web.

-As you may know, BuzzFeed is having serious problems.
+As you may know, BuzzFeed is having serious financial problems.

 Founded in 2006 by Left Coast native Jonah Peretti, the company had over $300 million in revenues in 2018.
 Notably, $84 million of that was from Facebook, Google, Amazon, and Netflix, and yet, according to The New York Times, “the company still loses money.”
 Amid a decline in traffic, BuzzFeed is laying off hundreds of its news staff because, as Silverman told me, the profit is on the entertainment side.